 - A little lemon curd goes a long way, so half-pint mason jars are just right.

 Step One: get the juice and zest ready and set up the double boiler

 Begin by prepping everything ahead of time.
 Zest the lemons first, then juice them.
 To get more juice out of the lemon, try microwaving them for ten to fifteen seconds.

 Before you move on to the next step, make sure your double boiler is all set up.
 If you don’t have one (I don’t!), just set a bowl on top of a pan of water.
 The objective is that the curd cooks slowly so the eggs don’t cook and get weird.
 Simmering water will create steam that hits the bottom of the bowl.
 The steam (plus your constant stirring!) makes sure everything heats slowly and evenly.

 And then remove from the heat and keep on stirring!
-You will see the texture thicken as it cools.
+The mixture thickens as it cools.

-Simply place in a clean container and place in the fridge for up to 5 days.
+Simply place in a clean, air-tight container and place in the fridge for up to 5 days.
 Press plastic wrap directly on top of the lemon curd.

-Place the jars in the canner of hot (180 degree water).
-Heat the water until boiling (this takes a long time, as any canner knows!).
+Place the jars in the canner of hot (180 degrees) water.
+Heat the water until it boils.
 From the point that the water begins boiling, start timing.
 Processing times are:

 - 15 minutes for sea level

 - 20 minutes for 1000 ft- 6000 ft elevations